misbahkhalilaz/LMS_Backend/README.md

 every contributor has equal access rights to this repo.

-confirmation of all contributors must be needed before any commercial use.
+confirmation of all contributors must be taken before any commercial use.